DIY RV Camper Remodel Journey.

 You will see, in the picture below, the pink walls turn to grey after using the grey colored primer.

-For the windows, I placed the material over and pinned it, then cut out the window area.
-These larger area would have been so much easier if I'd used the method I used for the ceiling and bathtub area below..
+For the windows, I placed the material over the window and pinned it, then cut out the window area.
+These larger areas would have been so much easier if I'd used the method I used for the ceiling and bathtub area.
+More about that below...

-Close up picture with tons of straight pins to allow glue to dry.
-I pulled these out with plyers, because the clear glue made it a tad harder to remove.
+Close up picture with tons of straight pins (these pins worked the best) to allow glue to dry.

 I finally got smart and cut the material in long strips, about 12 inches wide..
 OMGosh was this so much easier,, and it looked more updated,, like wood tile planks!
 Here's a picture of the ceiling!
 I glued on this to cover the seams.